-Fall Fitness for your Furry Friends
+Fall Fitness With Your Furry Friends

-By Dr. Karen Farnan, Partner & Veterinarian
+By Dr. Karen Farnan, Veterinarian

 As the cool and beautiful days of fall are arriving, this is a good time to think about the exercise and dietary needs of our pets!
 The benefits of a healthy body weight in dogs and cats are many, and include reduced risk of injury, joint pain, osteoarthritis, intervertebral disc disease, hip dysplasia, diabetes, and cancer.